vzelen/rviews/README.md

 | `unordered_map_view` | `T&` | `std::unordered_map` |
 | `unordered_multimap_view` | `T&` | `std::unordered_multimap` |

-E.g. `vector_view` stores raw pointers to original target containers, and `map_view` stores references to the objects of original target container.
+E.g. `vector_view` stores raw pointers to original target containers, and `map_view` stores references to the objects of the original target container.

-Each view container interanlly has a container of view type, e.g. `vector_view` has `std::vector` inside, and `map_view` has `std::map` inside, etc. Thus, the view library entirely relies on the STL implementation.
+Each view container internally has a container of view type, e.g. `vector_view` has `std::vector` inside, and `map_view` has `std::map` inside, etc. Thus, the view library entirely relies on the STL implementation.

-Why some view containers (mostly, associate ones) stores references (`T&`) instead of raw pointers (`T*`)?
+Why some view containers (mostly, associate ones) store references (`T&`) instead of raw pointers (`T*`)?
 Because the underlying stored type of those is `std::pair<const KeyType, T>` and we don't have a syntax to obtain lvalue reference from a pointer if it's placed inside an aggregate type.

 Consider the following example:
 ```c++